TroyMcl/arcade-snake/README.md

 * [Features](#features)

 ## Introduction
 The player can select a difficulty that will change the game rules.
-Easy will allow the snake to wrap through the walls.
-Medium will end the game if a player hits a wall.
+Easy will allow the snake to wrap through walls.
+Standard will end the game if a player hits a wall.
 Hard will end the game if a player hits a will, and will increase the snakes speed each time a piece of fruit is eaten.
 Players can choose snake speed, and if they want to have obstacles, rocks, in the playing area.

 ## Technologies
-* Javascript
+* Javascript & Javascript ES6 Classes
 * CSS
 * HTML